Habib Bank Limited: History

-The Habib family owned and managed the bank until the Pakistan government nationalised it on 1 January 1974.
+The Habib family owned and managed the bank until the Pakistan government nationalised it on 1 January 1974. and merged Habib Bank (Overseas) Limited and Standard Bank into it.
 The Habib family received compensation of PKR 36.31 per share from the Government of Pakistan and subsequently the bank was delisted from the Karachi Stock Exchange.

+In 1975, HBL opened a branch in Belgium and in the same year its Beirut branch building was destroyed in the communal riots.
+In 1976, it opened a branch in the Seychelles, Bangladesh, and the Maldives.
+It was followed with a branch in the Netherlands in 1979, branches in Paris and Hong Kong in 1980, and in 1981 the establishment of Nigeria Habib Bank with 40% ownership, along with a representative office in Tehran.

+HBL opened a branch in Khartoum in 1982, branches in the Karachi Export Processing Zone and Istanbul in 1983, and a branch in Australia in 1987.
+In 1991, HBL opened a branch in Fiji and assumed control of the Pakistan branches of the failed BCCI.
+In 1992, HBL acquired a 20% stake in Himalayan Bank in Nepal, and in 1995 it established a representative office in Cairo.
+During this period, it also developed additional financial services platforms, including Habib Finance (Australia) and Habib Finance International Limited in Hong Kong.

 On 13 June 2002, Pakistan's Privatisation Commission announced that the Government of Pakistan would grant the Aga Khan Fund for Economic Development, a subsidiary of the Aga Khan Development Network, majority ownership of HBL against AKFED's investment in the bank.

 In 2002, Habib Bank's operations in the United Kingdom faced potential closure due to regulatory issues with the Financial Services Authority.
 The issue was resolved by converting the operations into a subsidiary.
 Subsequently, Habib Bank and Allied Bank merged their UK operations, with Habib Bank contributing six branches and Allied Bank contributing four branches.
 This merger resulted in the formation of Habib-Allied International Bank, in which Habib Bank held a 90.5% share, while Allied Bank held 9.5%.

 In December 2003, the Government of Pakistan granted AKFED rights to 51% of the shareholding in the bank against an investment of PKR 22.409 billion (US$389 million).
 In February 2004, Government of Pakistan handed over management control of Habib Bank to AKFED.
 The Board of Directors was reconstituted to have four AKFED nominees, including the Chairman and the President/CEO, and three Government of Pakistan nominees.